Welland School of Dancing Uniform Shop

 The 1970's

 In 1970 WSD gave an open afternoon at Stamford College for the first Stamford Arts Festival.
 Lecture demonstrations on ballet were given by Susan Mitchell Smith.
 She was sometimes asked to do the choreography for other amateur productions.
 The ballet students were also given the opportunity to dance with touring professional companies such as being dolls in Coppelia with the Alexander Roy London Ballet theatre.
 Susan Mitchell Smith bought 2, St Mary’s Passage in 1971.
 Much thought went into the WSD logo, which was from a photo of Svetlana Beriosova.
-It was felt that the image of a ballerina would immediately tell the public what the school was offering.
+It was felt that the image of a ballerina would immediately tell the public what the school was offering.1964 year

 1960 year